|

 advocated self-understanding and felt so strongly about it that

-he deemed it more important than any other pursuit in life.
+he deemed it more important than any other pursuit in

 These principles are what Socrates thought were the most

-important goals of philosophy.2
+important goals of philosophy.

 1.

-who you are and what you are trying to become.
+your life mission, and what you are trying to become.
 It is necessary

 to lead a responsible and fully awake